Level 3, OCR

 - Upon successful completion of this course you could secure employment as an Administrator/Junior Secretary or Team Secretary, then progress to become a Senior Secretary/Personal Assistant.
 The skills acquired on the course will also allow you to progress to a more specialised role, including a management position.

 - Progression to Higher Education is also possible with some universities, and previous students have carried on to degree courses in Business Administration and Event Management.

 General Entry Requirements

 Five GCSEs (minimum) Grade C/4 or above including English Language or Maths.
 If your English Language is a D/3, your Maths must be at least a C/4 and vice versa.

 A Level 2 BTEC Diploma or above and GCSE English Language or Maths at grade C/4 or above.

 Specific Entry Requirements

-Grade C or above in GCSE English Language.
-Grade C or above in GCSE Maths is also desirable, and you will be required to re-sit if you have not already achieved it.
+- Grade C/4 or above in GCSE Maths is also desirable - you will be required to re-sit it if you have not already achieved it.